noqdev/iambic/README.md

 Create a Cloudwatch role with static permissions across three accounts, dynamically generating role names based on the account the role is deployed to.
 This template would result in the creation of three roles: "dev_cloudwatch", "staging_cloudwatch", and "prod_cloudwatch" on the respective AWS accounts.
+See the [Getting Started guide for AWS](https://iambic.org/getting_started/aws) for more information.

 ```yaml
 template_type: NOQ::AWS::IAM::Role